Home » Why Do Rats Have Such A Bad Reputation?

 Why Do Rats Have Such A Bad Reputation?

-Are rats that bad?
-Fancy rats (a domesticated pet species) are beloved for their intelligence, social abilities, and appearance.
 Science has improved with the assistance of rats as test subjects and research tools.
-Rats in certain cultures are revered as wise, clever, or even holy.
+In certain cultures, rats are revered as wise, clever, or even holy.

 Why Are Rats Hated?